 To clean up iCloud storage, turn off “iCloud Photo Library” and use other free cloud storage services to store all your photos and videos.

-You can also save them locally on your iPhone if you have enough storage.
-But we strongly recommend using a cloud storage service if something happens to your iPhone.
+You can also save them locally on your iPhone if you have enough storage, but we strongly recommend using a cloud storage service if your iPhone is damaged.

 3. Delete Documents & Data